ljkrajewski/textgen-code/tests/04-algorithms.md

            print("Invalid choice.
 Please try again.")
    ```

    In this example, we define a simple linked list structure and implement operations like insertion and deletion of nodes.
-The `algorithms_test_linked_list` function tests these operations.

 3. **Example: Depth-First Search (DFS) on a Graph (Python)**